MohammadNazari98/CPP/README.md

 # cpp
 display Hello World! :)
-# if you want to run the file,first you open the terminal and write 'g++ < file >' next './a.out'.
+# if you want to run the file,first you open the terminal and write 'g++ < name file >' next './a.out'.